7 Energy Supplements That Work (& Why You Have Low Energy)

 Lastly, another huge contributor to fatigue is hormonal issues.

-Sex hormone do more than just influence your sex drive.
+Sex hormones do more than just influence your sex drive.

-Low testosterone, for instance, has been shown to promote fatigue, decreased energy, poor concentration and a decreased sense of well-being.
+Low testosterone, for instance, has been shown to promote fatigue, decreased energy, poor concentration and a decreased sense of well-being (8).

 These symptoms exist for both males and females, by the way, which means that checking your sex hormones is important if you are suffering from fatigue.